University of Toronto Profile

 First-Entry Programs (Undergraduate)

 The Faculty of Applied Science & Engineering gives students the technical and professional competencies they need to address critical global issues.
-You can apply to one of our core undergraduate programs in Chemical, Civil, Computer, Electrical, Industrial, Materials, Mechanical and Mineral Engineering, or to a General First Year, which enables you to explore engineering before you specialize.
+You can apply to 1 of our core undergraduate programs in Chemical, Civil, Computer, Electrical, Industrial, Materials, Mechanical or Mineral Engineering, or to a General First Year, which enables you to explore engineering before you specialize.
 If you want an extra challenge, you can choose Engineering Science, an enriched program that will prepare you for a wide range of fields.
 You can also customize your degree through a wide range of minors and certificates.

-The University of Toronto Mississauga (UTM) offers a range of arts and science programs leading to bachelor’s degrees in arts, science, business administration, and commerce.
-Programs you can take include Forensic Science, Management, Communication and Culture and Theatre and Drama (both joint programs with Sheridan College).
+The University of Toronto Mississauga (UTM) offers a range of arts and science programs leading to bachelor’s degrees in arts, science, business administration and commerce.
+Programs you can take include Forensic Science, Management, Communication and Culture, and Theatre and Drama (both joint programs with Sheridan College).

-The Faculty of Kinesiology and Physical Education mission is to “develop, advance and disseminate knowledge about physical activity, health and their interactions through education (undergraduate, master’s and PhD programs), research, leadership and the provision of opportunity.”
+The Faculty of Kinesiology and Physical Education mission is to “develop, advance and disseminate knowledge about physical activity, health and their interactions through education (undergraduate, master’s and PhD programs), research, leadership and the provision of opportunity”.
 The Faculty delivers this mission through the synergies among the outstanding research, education and broad spectrum of co-curricular physical activity and sport programs that are all resident within the Faculty.

 Second-Entry Programs (Professional)